manfromanotherland/directory-index-ui/README.md

 - Responsive
 - Sort by name or modification date
 - Show/hide hidden files
-- Favicon's
+- Favicon

 ## Collaborating

-If you have any suggestions, please create an [issue](issues/new) or fork the project and submit your pull request.
+If you have any suggestions, please create an [issue](localhost/issues) or fork the project and submit your pull request.

 ## Acknowledge